raginib14/Vica-Video-Conversation-Application/README.md

 #Project is deployed on Heroku: Cloud Application Platform
 	* Here is the quick link for demo: https://vica-videochat-app.herokuapp.com
+	* For best User Experience it is recommended to use application on *Microsoft Edge*
 #SweetAlert is used as beautiful, responsive, customizable and accessible (WAI-ARIA) replacement for JavaScript's popup boxes

 ## Setup